csnazell/plant-model/docs/models/clock/clock-model.md

 The example below is extremely simple and does not allow for the configuration of parameters in a dynamic fashion.

-Clocks.F2014.COP1 in PlantModelFramework loads the parameter values from a look-up table and modifies the parameters based upon a set of expressed genes.
-The particular column and the expressed genes are passed to the parameters() function as arguments and used to select and modify the values loaded from a data file bundled within PlantModelFramework.
+Clocks.F2014.COP1 in PlantModelFramework loads the parameter values from a look-up table and modifies the parameters based on the genotype to be simulated (wildtype ("wt"), or one of the predefined mutants).
+The particular column of the look-up table (parameter sets from [(Fogelmark & Troein, 2014)](https://doi.org/10.1371/journal.pcbi.1003705)) and the genotype are passed to the parameters() function as arguments and used to select and modify the values loaded from a data file bundled within PlantModelFramework/src/Clocks/Data.
 If loading data from a file it's a good idea to consider tagging your struct with the @kwdef macro ([Julia Docs](https://docs.julialang.org/en/v1/base/base/#Base.@kwdef)) to simplify the initialisation of your struct.

 ```julia
 struct Parameters <: Clock.DynamicsParameters